Harry’s Pledge – we’re proud to care

 You can show your commitment to carers by signing up to Harry’s Pledge

-We will work with partners to professionalise care further with clear qualifications/career paths, working to promote it as a valued career choice and lobbying for changes in pay and rewards.
+- We will work with partners to professionalise care further with clear qualifications and career paths.